You cannot copy content of this website, your IP is being recorded

 Colposcopy – Dr. Richard Beyerlein MD

 Colposcopy is a procedure that examines the vagina, cervix, and vulva to look for signs of cancer.
 Colposcopy is required when an abnormal pap smear test, an abnormal pelvic exam, and positive HPV test results are found.
 Colposcopy techniques are used to diagnose bleeding, polyps, DES exposure, acute pelvic inflammatory disorders, and acute cervix inflammation.
-Colposcopy is a quick and painless technique, is offered by Dr. Richard Beyerlein, MD, CPI, FACOG, to assess cancer risk and potential outcomes.
+Colposcopy is a quick and painless technique offered by Dr. Richard Beyerlein MD, CPI, FACOG, and Tamara A. Stenshoel, MD, FACOG to assess cancer risk and potential outcomes.
 For more information, contact us or schedule an appointment online.
 We are located at 911 Country Club Rd.
 Suite 222,, Eugene, OR 97401.

 Colposcopy Specialist Near Me in Eugene OR